About job shadowing

 Becoming a job shadow host is simple, free, and requires minimal time commitment.
 Here’s how it works:

-- Speak to your human resources department to confirm you are able to host students and then fill out our online host registration form;
+- Speak to your human resources department to confirm you are able to meet with students and then fill out our online host registration form;

 - Students will review the available shadowing opportunities and apply to the program for the ones they are interested in;